brueland/BoNoteBo/README.md

   - Unit (what is a serving)
   - Calories per unit
 - Employee updates an existing food item
+- Manager creates various reports about ape info (TODO: needs context)
+  - Info will likely be per-ape
+  - Including info about diet and health
+  - Likely over a period of time?

 #### Low Frequency